Gene Demby: Awards

-In 2009, Demby's PostBourgie won a Black Weblog Award for Best News/Politics Site.
+In 2009, PostBourgie won a Black Weblog Award for Best Political/News Blog.

 In 2013 and again in 2014, Demby was named to The Root 100's list of the 100 most important black influencers.

-In 2014, Demby and the Code Switch team won the Online News Association's award for Best Online Commentary.
+In 2014, Demby and the Code Switch team won the Online News Association's Journalism Award for Online Commentary.

 Personal life

-Demby is married to fellow journalist Kainaz Amaria, a Zoroastrian American who is currently a visuals editor for Vox Media.
-The couple live in Washington.
+Demby is married to fellow journalist Kainaz Amaria.
+The couple live in Washington and have one child.